 Applied computer science is the study of both theoretical and applied computing.
-Like computer science, applied computer science focuses on technical computing concepts—but it goes beyond that, too.
-Graduates of applied computing programs are well-rounded.
-Having studied most computer science subject areas in their courses, they have the hands-on technical skills needed to do a variety of IT jobs.
-They also have a broad understanding of an IT department and how it interacts with the rest of the organization.
-Because of this, they can easily fill a leadership role on a team.
+Like computer science, applied computer science focuses on technical computing concepts.
+It also focuses on development of skills in organizational leadership and business strategy.
+That means graduates of applied computer science programs are well-rounded and have the hands-on technical skills needed to do a variety of IT jobs.
+They also have a broad understanding of an IT department and how it interacts with the rest of the organization, and because of this, they can easily fill a leadership role on a team.

 Applied computer science skills and knowledge include:

 - Data integration

 Perhaps the most defining characteristic of those who have studied applied computer science is the ability to think critically about how to best use their technical skills to problem solve and make a positive impact on the organization as a whole.

 The future is very bright for applied computer science graduates.
 Why?

 We live in a world where everyone and everything is connected by information technology.
 Virtually every organization in the public and private sector relies on the internet and the “Internet of Things” for daily operations.
 And with greater emphasis on cloud computing, big data, and mobile computing in business, technology will continue to expand into every field and industry.
 Those organizations need skilled, multifaceted IT professionals to keep things running smoothly.